 Issues to Consider

 Technology is handy for family caregivers.
 It’s a way to discreetly check on your parents to make sure they’re okay–and be assured that if anything is wrong, you’ll know right away.
-Gadgets and apps can keep Mom independent longer, determine if she is taking her medication and track her health.
-With easy-to-navigate websites and apps, your parent (and you) can gather health information, log onto support forums to vent, pick up strategies, connect with others in similar straits or fi nd the latest medical treatments and resources on disease-specific organizations.
+Gadgets and apps can keep Mom independent longer, determine if she is taking her medication and track her health and wellness.
+With easy-to-navigate websites and apps, your parent (and you) can gather health information, log onto support forums to vent, pick up strategies, connect with others in similar straits or find the latest medical treatments and resources on disease-specific organizations.

 If you or they want to check exercise levels, look no farther than wearable fitness trackers like Fitbit, Jawbone and smartphones or simple gadgets such as pedometers that measure steps.
 The Lively Wearable from GreatCall contains a discreet emergency response button with a built-in activity tracker for the active senior.